 Often they don’t use a CRM, they don’t track anything.
 So, they don’t know how to move this opportunity from one stage to the next.

-What makes it super frustrating is you can have five people on a sales team and they all have their own way of selling.
+What makes it super frustrating is you can have five people on a sales team and they all have their own way of selling and sales mindset.
 There’s no process so a sales leader can never go, what stage is that opportunity.
 Oh, I’m in stage three.
 Oh, I’m in stage four.
 But your stage three is not the same as that person’s stage four.

 What helps sustain training?